PrymceQ/PIDNet_deployOnCustomDatasets_/README.md

 # What's new?
-In the official version, we have made the following changes
+In the official version, we have made the following changes:
-1. Adjusted the number of GPUs for training to one, and handled some Bugs;
+1. Adjusted the number of GPUs for training to one, and handled some Bugs!!
-2. Add //FLOPS_demo.py, which is easy for getting Flops and params;
+2. Add <tools/FLOPS_demo.py>, which is easy for getting Flops and params!!
-3. Add some useful demos!
+3. Add some useful demos!!!
-4. Made a cheat sheet to facilitate a quick start.
+4. Made a cheat sheet to facilitate a quick start!!!

 # How to train PIDNet for a customed datasets.